flipboxfactory/patron/docs/configure/provider.md

 ### `Client Secret`
 A private string that is generated and intended only for your eyes.
 Do not share this or place it in any configuration files.

+### `Provider`
+The provider that a connection is intended to be established.

+_Note: a provider may have additional setting which will appear once selected._

+### `Enabled`
+Identifies whether the provider is considered 'available for use' by default.

+### `Environments`
+The environments the provider is configured for.